join-monster/join-monster/README.md

 A JavaScript execution layer from GraphQL to SQL aimed at solving the round-trip problem between the API and the database.

-It is **NOT** a tool for creating a schema for you GraphQL from your database or vice versa.
+It is **NOT** a tool for automatically creating a schema for you GraphQL from your database or vice versa.
 You retain the freedom and power to define your schemas how you want.
 Join Monster simply **translates** a GraphQL query to a SQL query *based on the existing schemas*.

 ## The problem with GraphQL & SQL that we solve
 GraphQL is an elegant solution the round-trip problem often encountered with REST APIs.
 Many are using it in conjunction with the power of SQL databases.
 But how do we mitigate the number of roundtrips to our **database**?
 Consider the following schema: `Users` that have many `Posts` that have many `Comments`.